Storms spin up tornadoes in Iowa that cause injuries, topple wind turbines

 Iowa was already braced for severe weather after the National Weather Service’s Storm Prediction Center gave most of the state a high chance of seeing severe thunderstorms with the potential for strong tornadoes.
 Des Moines public schools ended classes two hours early and canceled all evening activities ahead of the storms.

 Earlier in the day, residents to the west in Omaha, Nebraska, awoke to weather sirens blaring and widespread power outages as torrential rain, high winds and large hail pummeled the area.
-Thousands of customers lost power and the deluge of more than 5 inches (12.7 centimeters) of rain in less than two hours flooded basements and submerged cars.
+The deluge of more than 5 inches (12.7 centimeters) of rain in less than two hours flooded basements and submerged cars.
 Television station KETV showed firefighters arriving to rescue people from vehicles.

 In Illinois, dust storms forced authorities to shut down stretches of two interstates due to low visibility.
 Winds gusts of between 35 mph (56 kph) and 45 mph (74 kph) hit the McLean area, according to National Weather Service meteorologist Chuck Schaffer.